Legislative Information for Business Owners

 The legislation creates the framework for adult-use cannabis in Minnesota and establishes a new Office of Cannabis Management, which will regulate cannabis (including for the adult-use market, the Medical Cannabis Program, and for lower-potency hemp edibles) and issue licenses and develop regulations outlining how and when businesses can participate in the industry.
 READ MORE

-The statute restricts “employer-sponsored meetings or communication” relating to religious or political matters.
+Effective 2024, the statute restricts “employer-sponsored meetings or communication” relating to religious or political matters.
 It defines “political matters” as those relating to political parties and community, fraternal, or labor organizations, among other things.
 READ MORE

 The Department of Employment and Economic Development (DEED) Employer Reasonable Accommodation Fund (ERAF) creates a central fund where small to mid-sized Minnesota employers can request reimbursement for expenses related to providing reasonable accommodations for job applicants and employees with disabilities.
 READ MORE